 What are the Different Types of Dental Implants?

 Full-sized dental implants are between 3.4 and 5.8 mm in diameter while mini dental implants are between 1.8 and 3.0 mm in diameter.
 The difference in size affects the invasiveness and recovery time of the dental implant procedure.
 Since mini implants are smaller, you don’t need as much bone density in your jaw to place them.
 A mini implant has a ball at the end so the crown can snap into place.
 This crown will have a socket underneath, creating a secure attachment with the implant.

-Our dentist may recommend implant-supported dentures, all-on-4, or all-on-6 implants if you’re missing most of your teeth.
-While implant-supported dentures can be removable, all-on-4 and all-on-6 implants permanently fix an arch of teeth to your jaw.
+Our dentist may recommend implant-supported dentures or all-on-6 implants if you’re missing most of your teeth.
+While implant-supported dentures can be removable, all-on-6 implants permanently fix an arch of teeth to your jaw.

 What Can I Expect From the Dental Implant Process?

 The traditional dental implant process takes several months, from your initial consultation with Dr. Yun to the final crown placement.
 Yet, keep in mind that you could get mini dental implants in as little as one appointment.
 Your experience will completely depend on what type of dental implant you and Dr. Yun choose.

 During your consultation, Dr. Yun will determine if you’re a candidate for the dental implant procedure.
 You must have enough bone density in your jaw for us to surgically place the implants.
 Yet, keep in mind that you don’t need as much bone density to qualify for mini dental implants.
 The procedure we choose will also depend on how many teeth you wish to replace.
 For example, patients with little to no teeth may request implant-supported dentures or all-on-6 implants.